SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector.md

 <img src={useBaseUrl('img/integrations/amazon-aws/inspector-classic.png')} alt="Thumbnail icon" width="50"/>

 Amazon Inspector is an automated vulnerability management service that continually scans Amazon EC2 and container images for software vulnerabilities and network exposures.
-The Sumo Logic Inspector App helps reveal trends and identify anomalies from these findings.
+The Sumo Logic Inspector app helps reveal trends and identify anomalies from these findings.

 :::note
 For information about integrating Amazon Inspector with Security Hub, see [Integration with AWS Security Hub](https://docs.aws.amazon.com/inspector/latest/user/securityhub-integration.html) in Amazon help.